English | Deutsch

 Services.exe file information

-Services.exe is a Windows system file.
 The program is not visible.
 The file is a Microsoft signed file.
-Therefore the technical security rating is 6% dangerous, however also read the users reviews.
+Therefore the technical security rating is 12% dangerous; however you should also read the user reviews.

 Recommended: Identify services.exe related errors